eisfabian/PACEtomo/README.md

 ### Acquisition

+PACE-tomo runs a dose-symmetric tilt scheme with groups of 2 tilt images per branch in all cases.
 Before starting the PACE-tomo collection, please check the settings inside the *PACEtomo* script.
 Most settings are self-explanatory, but here is a more detailed description for some of them:

-- The *startTilt* is usually 0 or, in case of a lamella, the compensating tilt for the *pretilt*.
+- The *startTilt* is usually 0 or, in case of a lamella, the compensating tilt for the *pretilt* (in case of a *pretilt* of -10 degrees, a *startTilt* of 10 degrees can be used).
+The *startTilt* has to be divisible by the tilt *step*.
+- The tilt range is given by the *maxTilt* relative to the *startTilt*.
+This is usually (+/-) 60 or less.
 - If a defocus range is given, PACE-tomo will use different target defoci (separated by *stepDefocus*) for each target.
 If you want to use the same target defocus, keep *minDefocus* and *maxDefocus* the same.
 - If your tilt axis offset is not appropriately set, there will be a pseudo-linear defocus slope throughout your tilt series.
 You can run PACE-tomo on a carbon film, estimate the defocus by CTF fitting and plot the change per degree.
 Set this value as *focusSlope* to compensate in subsequent acquisitions.
 Alternatively, refine the tilt axis offset to minimise the slope.
 In our case, when using SerialEM’s fine eucentricity routine to obtain the tilt axis offset, a significant focus slope remained.
 - You can set delays to be applied after adjusting the image shift and after tilting.
 On modern state-of-the-art microscopes and resolutions typical of subtomogram averaging, such delays should not be necessary.